 - Binging—using heavily—for many hours or several days.

 - Feeling unable to quit.

-At the Anxiety & Stress Center, our therapists specialize in addiction recovery and can help people who are addicted set achievable and empowering short-term goals as they work to overcome their addiction.
+At the Anxiety & Stress Center, our therapists specialize in addiction recovery and can help people who are addicted to set achievable and empowering short-term goals as they work to overcome their addiction.
 Once sobriety is achieved, adaptive skills can be developed as the person works to regain physical and emotional health, and the therapist can begin to explore the source or cause of the addiction with the person in treatment as the person begins to employ the new coping strategies.